Blog

 APIs come in many shapes and sizes and can be classified into various categories: web, browser, standard, embedded, and more.
 They can also be classified by scope, including microservices, single-purpose, aggregate and more.
 Their diverse characterization and the fact that organizations cannot do without them make inventory an absolute must.

-Why Inventory Processes are Necessary?
+Why are Inventory Processes Necessary?

 API inventory is critical from the security and management perspective.
 First and foremost, you cannot protect what you cannot see, making a complete list of APIs the most critical first step in an API security initiative.
 A runtime inventory also drives API awareness for the respective business owners, which is essential because most organizations do not have clear visibility of who owns the APIs.
 They are unaware of the number of APIs their organization leverages and, therefore, cannot deploy a comprehensive API security strategy.
 You cannot secure APIs if you do not know how many exist across diverse environments.